Princeton-LSI-ResearchComputing/tracebase/TraceBaseDocs/TraceBaseDocs/Upload/Errors and Warnings Reference.md

 In every known case, this warning can be safely ignored.

-### CompoundDoesNotExist
+### `CompoundDoesNotExist`

 The compound from the input file does not exist as either a primary compound name or synonym.

 There are 2 possible resolutions to this exception.
-Both involve updates to the Compounds sheet.
+Both involve updates to the `Compounds` sheet.

 * Add the name as a synonym to an existing matching compound record.
-* Add a new row to the compounds sheet.
+* Add a new row to the `Compounds` sheet.

-In either case, if no matching compound exists in the Compounds sheet of the Study Doc, be sure to check TraceBase’s Compounds page for a matching compound record (missing the current name as a synonym).
+In either case, if no matching compound exists in the `Compounds` sheet of the Study Doc, be sure to check TraceBase’s Compounds page for a matching compound record (missing the current name as a synonym).
 The Upload **Start** page which generates the Study Doc populates the sheet with existing compounds from TraceBase whose formulas exactly match the formula obtained from the peak annotation file(s).
 But the formula derived from a peak annotation file may represent an ionized version of the compound record in TraceBase and thus, may not have been auto-added^, which is why the TraceBase site should be consulted.

-^ _Note that pre-populating the Compounds sheet with ionization variants is a proposed feature._
+^ _Note that pre-populating the `Compounds` sheet with ionization variants is a proposed feature._
 _See GitHub issue [#1195](https://github.com/Princeton-LSI-ResearchComputing/tracebase/issues/1195)._

-### CompoundExistsAsMismatchedSynonym
+### `CompoundExistsAsMismatchedSynonym`

 The compound name already exists as a synonym of a differing compound.